jpaquim/psycle/trunk/cpsycle/readme.txt

 Building

+Visual Studio

 To build the windows version with Visual Studio 2019, check out the psycle svn trunk, open in the cpsycle directory  "cpsycle.msvc-2019.sln", choose Build target Win32 or X64) and ensure that the startproject is host.
 Compile the solution.
 If something went wrong press CTRL + SHIFT + B to try again.

+Linux

+A very basic port has now been done to let cpsycle run on a linux platform.
+It is very unstable and some things like double clicks aren't working correctly, images arent supported and some native components available under win32 arent yet emulated.
+If you like to compile and test it anyways, install the base compiler system and other needed dev libaries of x11, xft and asound2.
+In cpsycle/host run make.
+This will execute the makefile of the submodules In cpsycle/plugins run make to build the psycle plugins.
+In cpsycle/host/src you find psycle that you can start with ./psycle

 Installation

+Windows

 In cpsycle/debug{release}/x86{x64} you find host.exe asio.dll mme.dll
 mmemidi.dll directx.dll wasapi.dll you need to copy  into the bin